syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-1.jpg)
 *[&quot;Speed camera sign stock photo&quot;](https://www.flickr.com/photos/126066997@N07/46662927374) by [moneybright](https://www.flickr.com/photos/126066997@N07)*

 Cities have tried all sorts of ways to manage traffic.
-From road cameras, to traffic lights, to speed limits, to more lights, to ramps and pedestrians crossing, to road signs, to public awareness campaigns, to _more_ lights, and the list goes on and on.
+From road cameras, to traffic lights, to speed limits, to more lights, to ramps and pedestrian crossings, to road signs, to public awareness campaigns, to _more_ lights, and the list goes on and on.

 Over the last fifteen years, planners and civil engineers around Europe have been experimenting with a wholly different approach: _getting rid of these signs all together_.
 Not just signs, getting rid of everything.
 Traffic lights, pedestrian crossings, even the distinction between roads for cars and pavements for pedestrians.